 Freelancers can use the deductions mentioned under Section 80C which allow taxpayers to save tax against various investments in financial products.
 The total taxable amount can be reduced by up to INR 1.5 lakhs by making these investments.

-Freelancers Must Use ITR-4 To E-File Income Tax Returns
+Freelancers Must Use ITR-4 Form To E-file Income Tax Returns

 For freelancers, if the total tax liability exceeds INR 10,000 during a financial year than they need to pay advance tax.